artcuddy/project4-cocktail-nerd/README.md

 This project was developed utilising the <a href="https://github.com/Code-Institute-Org/python-essentials-template" target="_blank">Code Institute Template</a>.
 Some of the deployment steps below are specifically required for the new CI template and may not be applicable to older versions, or different projects.

-Before deploying to Heroku pip3 freeze > requirements.txt was used to add pyfiglet and termcolor imports for deployment.
+Before deploying to Heroku pip3 freeze > requirements.txt was used to add all dependencies for deployment.

 This project was deployed to Heroku using the Heroku CLI details below